ECONOMICS & RESEARCH

 95 %

-The plastic particles foundin the bottled water testranged from 6.5 to 100 microns.
+The plastic particles foundin the bottled water testranged in size from 6.5 to 100 microns

-Particles between 6.5 and 100 microns are small enough, according to researchers, that some can pass through the intestine and spread throughout the body.
+According to researchers, particles between 6.5 and 100 microns are small enough that some can pass through the intestine and spread throughout the body

-All particles greater than or equal to 1.25 microns are retained.
+All particles 1.25 microns or larger are captured

-Particles smaller than 1.25 microns are retained by the nano-charged ÖKO filter.
+Particles smaller than 1.25 microns are captured by the ÖKO nano-charged filter

 Better safe than sorry with ÖKO EUROPE